waycrate/xdg-desktop-portal-wlr/README.md

 # xdg-desktop-portal-wlr
+## NOTE: Do not use this anymore.
+Please use: https://github.com/waycrate/xdg-desktop-portal-luminous
 ## NOTE: This fork basically rips out grim and inserts wayshot in it's place.
 We should probably collaborate with upstream to integrate both projects.

 [xdg-desktop-portal] backend for wlroots using wayshot